KhaledBenkrid/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/data-layout-basics.md

 ./simulation1
 ```

 The `elapsed time` is printed.
-Depending on your hardware, the printed value may may be different.
+Depending on your hardware, the printed value may be different.

 ```output
 elapsed time: 14.605558